 Structure, and the revision of structure, is important throughout the life of business.
 Getting structure right serves commercial, legal, financial and domestic objectives.
 As a result, it is very important to keep on the agenda throughout the life cycle and to seriously consider revising when the circumstances dictate.

 Reorganisation of business ownership structure is part of Harold Sharp’s specialist advisory services.
-If you would like to discuss whether it might be appropriate for you and your business, please contact Tax Partner Chris Barrington by email here or by telephone on 0161 905 1616.
+If you would like to discuss whether it might be appropriate for you and your business, please email email@example.com or telephone 0161 905 1616.